vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 ```

 With no command or version, the module preserves the existing behavior: it prepares the host, fetches Catalina / `10.15`, and defines a new libvirt domain named `RTD-macOS-<timestamp>`.
+Legacy guests default to 4096 MiB RAM.
+Big Sur and newer default to 8192 MiB RAM unless `--memory` is provided.

 The bootloader can be selected explicitly: